First Milk (co-operative): Operations

 First Milk has two cheese creameries within Great Britain, one located at Haverfordwest in Wales and one in Aspatria, within the Lake District in Cumbria.
 In addition, in 2024 First Milk acquired BV Dairy in Shaftesbury, Dorset – a specialist fresh dairy ingredients business.
 First Milk also own and operate Lake District Biogas, located adjacent to the processing plant in Aspatria.
 Lake District Biogas operates an aerobic digester, which produces renewable biogas using by-products from dairy processing and sells renewable energy into the grid.
 This delivers a net carbon benefit of around 4,000 tonnes a year.

 First Milk produces around 80,000 tonnes of cheese each year.
-Due to a number of capital investments at each creamery, processing capacity within the company has steadily increased since 2019.
+Due to a number of capital investments at each creamery, processing capacity within the co-operative has steadily increased since 2019.

 Products and Partnerships

 First Milk produces a range of award-winning cheeses, producing varieties of aged and coloured cheddars, Red Leicester and Double Gloucester.
-In 2023, the company was awarded Supreme Champion at the annual International Cheese and Dairy Awards for its Double Gloucester recipe, making it the first block cheese to pick up this title in over 20 years.
+In 2023, the co-operative was awarded Supreme Champion at the annual International Cheese and Dairy Awards for its Double Gloucester recipe, making it the first block cheese to pick up this title in over 20 years.

-The company is predominantly a B2B company, selling the range of cheese and dairy products it produces on to other dairy customers for onward sale or export.
+The co-operative trades predominantly on a business-to-business (B2B) basis, selling the range of cheese and dairy products it produces on to other dairy customers for onward sale or export.
 Prominent customers include Ornua and Nestle.

-First Milk also produces whey proteins as a by-product of the cheesemaking process.
+First Milk also produces whey proteins as a by-product of the cheese-making process.
 These products are used within food manufacturing and for specialist animal nutrition.

 First Milk also operates a direct-to-consumer brand: Golden Hooves, first launched in 2022.
 The brand operates farm vending machine franchises in collaboration with farmer members, and also sells regenerative cheddar cheese direct to consumers via farm and deli shops, as well as via online cheese stockists.